There's no such thing as ghosts. Right?

 Brennan, not convinced that she was in any danger, stared at the woman and then the small toy, "You should leave now.
 This is not your apartment."

 Turning, the woman walked through the open doorway.

-Brennan, curious what the woman would do next, slid out of her bed and walked across the room and into the living room.
-Puzzled, Brennan didn't see or hear the older woman.
-Walking around the apartment, Brennan couldn't find her.
-Walking to the front door, Brennan unlocked the door and looked out into the hallway.
+Curious, Brennan wondered what the woman would do next, so she slid out of her bed and walked across the room and into the living room.
+Puzzled when she found the room empty, Brennan decided to search for the older woman.
+Walking around the apartment, much to her annoyance, she couldn't find her.
+Moving over to the front door, Brennan unlocked it and looked out into the hallway.
 Finding the hallway empty Brennan closed the door, locked it and went back to her bedroom.

-An hour later, Brennan was awakened again.
-Opening her eyes, Brennan saw the woman standing at the end of her bed.
-Holding her hand out, palm up, the woman showed Brennan a small broken toy soldier.
+An hour later, Brennan was awakened once more.
+Starrled, she opened her eyes and saw the older woman standing at the end of her bed again.
+The elderly woman held her hand out, palm up and showed Brennan a small broken toy soldier.
 Seeing that Brennan was awake and was looking at the toy, the woman lowered her arm and then turned around and left the room.

-Exasperated, Brennan slid out of her bed and followed the woman out of the bedroom.
-Seeing the woman walking across the living room, Brennan then saw the woman walk through the closed front door.
+Exasperated with the situation, Brennan slid out of her bed and quickly followed the intruder out of the bedroom.
+Seeing the woman walking across the living room, Brennan then saw her grow transparent and walk through the closed front door.

 Walking back into her bedroom, Brennan noticed that the clock now displayed 3:37 a.m.
 Retrieving her phone from the dresser Brennan sat down on her bed and called Booth.
-Her call going to voicemail, Brennan then called Agent White whom she knew was working the kidnapping case with Booth.
+Her call going to voicemail once more, Brennan called Agent Thomas White since she knew he was working the kidnapping case with Booth.

 "Special Agent White."

 "Agent White, this is Temperance Brennan.
 I'm trying to reach Booth.
 Is he still with you?"